The Sexiest Males In Contemporary Erotic Literature

 He’s handy in the kitchen, and he knows his wine (I know, all the multi-billionaires just happen to know their wine), but then he’s got a playful charm which is more appealing than an average person like me could possibly handle.
 He’s an awfully stuffy guy at work but outside of it…oh yeah, ya'll guessed it.
 He has got this whole Malcolm Saint charm going on, but then again, it is the same author…who might have done some better work with this stand-alone book than her Manwhore series.
 But we’re ranking men here, not books, and Callan Carmichael very much deserves this position.

 6. Jack McLachlan

 Beauty from Pain by Georgia Cates

-The book introduces him as awfully Christian Grey type weirdo looking for a girl on a contract basis.
-But thankfully, unlike Christian Grey, Mr McLachlan is more than normal with a humorously ordinary family background and a string of spiteful ex-lovers who seek to draw his attention by burning his business to the ground.
+The book introduces him as an awfully Christian Grey type weirdo looking for a girl on a contract basis.
+But thankfully, unlike Christian Grey, Mr McLachlan is more than normal with a humorously ordinary family background and a string of spiteful ex-lovers who seek to draw his attention by burning his businesses to the ground.
 Literally.
 This man has a type: attractive, mature and refined, none of which categories I fall into and he expects a woman to have all three.
 What a classy prick!
 But then as possessive as Gollum is about the ring, this man can rage a fire in any girl’s heart.